The Fall Fashion Reset: Letting Go of Last Year’s Version of You

 The Intentional Gap

-After releasing clothes that don't serve you, you might notice gaps in your wardrobe—categories where you have nothing to wear.
+After releasing clothes that don't serve you, you might notice gaps — categories where you have nothing to wear.
 This isn't a crisis; it's information.
-These gaps show you where your life has actually changed.
+These gaps show you where your life has actually changed and what your current self genuinely needs.

 Don't rush to fill every gap immediately.
 Live with the space for a while.
 Notice what you actually miss versus what you think you "should" have.
-Understanding how to buy less but better means giving yourself time to understand what you genuinely need rather than reflexively replacing everything.
+Understanding how to buy less and style more means giving yourself time to understand what you genuinely need rather than reflexively replacing everything at once.

-True quality means pieces that work hard in your rotation, that you reach for repeatedly, that make getting dressed easier rather than harder.
+True quality means pieces that work hard in your rotation — that you reach for repeatedly, that make getting dressed easier rather than harder.
 Sometimes that's a $300 coat you wear three times a week.
 Sometimes it's a $60 sweater that goes with everything and makes you feel like yourself.
+The cost-per-wear math is the honest measure, not the price tag.

 Allowing Style Evolution